ponchio/untrunc/README.md

 ## Docker container

-You can use the included Dockerfile to build and execute the package as a container
+You can use the included Dockerfile to build and execute the package as a container (you might need to add docker group: sudo usermod -a -G docker $USER)
 ```
 docker build -t untrunc .
 ```